treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

 ![Symbols are very important for a programmer.](/images/t-34-2/sym.png)

-Something that people seem to miss with alternative layouts---even people designing them---is that a layout is much more than just where the alpha characters goes.
+Something that people seem to miss with alternative layouts---even people designing them---is that a layout is much more than where the alpha characters goes.

 I've spent much more time on where to [place the symbols][symbols], how to [handle numbers][numbers], what type of [modifiers][] I want, a [navigation layer][], and [shortcuts][] than the base layer, and that's also where most of the benefit of my layout comes from.